Aggregative Efficiency of Bayesian Learning in Networks: Introduction

-To formalize these findings, we first describe several general properties of the social-learning model that allow us to define and calculate the efficiency of learning.
-The unique equilibrium of the social-learning game has a log-linear form.
-We characterize the equilibrium strategy profile that solves agents' signal-extraction problems and give a procedure to compute every agent's accuracy in any network.
-The equilibrium action of each agent is distributed as if she saw some (possibly non-integer) number of independent private signals.\footnote{In our model, if an agent acts on $n\in\mathbb{N}_{+}$ independent private signals with conditional variance $\sigma^{2},$ then her log-action has the distribution $\mathcal{N}(n\cdot\frac{2}{\sigma^{2}},n\cdot\frac{4}{\sigma^{2}})$ conditional on the binary state being $1$.
-We show that for any agent $i$ in any network, there exists $r\in\mathbb{R}_{+}$ so that $i$'s equilibrium log-action has the distribution $\mathcal{N}(r\cdot\frac{2}{\sigma^{2}},r\cdot\frac{4}{\sigma^{2}})$ conditional on the state being $1$.
-So, $i$ acts as if she saw ``$r$ independent signals.''} This lets us define \emph{aggregative efficiency} as the fraction of private signals in the society that are consolidated in the equilibrium actions.
-Aggregative efficiency is an index of the network that measures its efficiency for social learning.
+To formalize these findings, we first establish several general properties of social learning in our model.
+The unique rational strategy profile of the social-learning game has a log-linear form.
+We characterize the strategy profile that solves agents' signal-extraction problems and give a procedure to efficiently compute every agent's accuracy in any network.
+In our model, it turns out the action of each rational agent is distributed as if she saw some (possibly non-integer) number of independent private signals.
+This signal-counting interpretation gives a simple measure of accuracy in the binary-state setting studied in \cite{banerjee1992simple}, \cite*{bikhchandani1992theory}, and much of the subsequent sequential social-learning literature.
+We can quantify each agent's learning outcome in any network in units of private signals.
+These properties allow the numerical computation of learning outcomes in large networks, as we demonstrate on a dataset of collegiate Facebook friendship networks among students at various universities.